The original purpose of the tdm

 V) NO SIGNS OF A DIVINATION USE OF THE TAROT UNTIL THE END OF THE XVIII th CENTURY

 Some people may argue that divination was forbiden by the church so they had to hide their practise but that’s not true.
-They simply did not use divination because divination was against their neoplatonist gnostic philosophy.
+They simply did not use divination because divination was against their neoplatonist philosophy.

 That could explain why no clues or information about a divination use of the tarot has been found, until the end of the XVIII th century with Etteilla and a bit later with Antoine Court de Gébelin.

-Indeed, that gnostic esoteric philosophy disappeared in the course of the XVIII th century with the emergence of the humanist philosophies.
+Indeed, that esoteric philosophy disappeared in the course of the XVIII th century with the emergence of the humanist philosophies.

 Manufactured edition of Claude Valentin & Guillaume Dubesset